xjara/hiring_exercise-software_developer/README.md

 #Exercise

-Implement a word hot topic analysis for RSS feeds.
+Implement a hot topic analysis for RSS feeds.

 ##Specification
 Your application should expose two HTTP endpoints: